Jimmy Kimmel Live!: Talent

 Francis "Uncle Frank" Potenza, Kimmel's real-life uncle, served as a security guard for the show, and appeared regularly in bits on-camera with Kimmel and other employees of the show.
 He was a New York City police officer and a personal security guard for Frank Sinatra.
 Potenza did not appear regularly from December 2009 through March 2010, due to illness.
 (In the interim, he did appear on the seventh anniversary show on January 26, 2010.)
 However, he later returned as a semi-regular.
 Potenza died on August 23, 2011, at the age of 77.

-Guillermo Rodriguez is the parking lot security guard for the show, and frequently serves as a celebrity gossip correspondent in a segment called "Guillermo's Hollywood Round-Up."
 Veatrice Rice was another parking lot security guard who had several of her own segments on the show until her death from cancer on January 21, 2009.

 Kimmel and Matt Damon

 Frequently at the end of the show, Kimmel thanks the guests as usual, but then adds, "Our apologies to Matt Damon, we ran out of time."
-Kimmel told TMZ.com that he says this "for no good reason at all," continuing, "A star like Matt Damon would never be scheduled to appear near the end of the show where he can be bumped."
-Damon told Parade magazine that Kimmel said he first did it at a low moment at the end of a show which had substandard guests.
+Damon himself told Parade magazine in 2011 that Kimmel said he first did it at a low moment at the end of a show which had substandard guests.
 The show's producer liked the joke, and Kimmel continued to do it on subsequent shows for their amusement.
+During a 2013 appearance on the radio talk show Fresh Air, Kimmel further stated that he only chose Damon's name because it was the first A-list actor that popped into his head that "we absolutely would not bump if he was on the show".